Advantages of Pole Construction

 Pole building in varying forms is an age-old type of construction that dates back to the Stone Age.

-Amos Rapoport in Form and Culture says “There are cases where a way of life may lead to . . . a dwelling form related to economic activity rather than climate.
+Amos Rapoport in House Form and Culture says “There are cases where a way of life may lead to . . . a dwelling form related to economic activity rather than climate.
 For example, the Hidatsa of the Missouri valley were agriculturists from April to November, growing corn, greens and beans.
 During that period they lived in circular wooden houses 30 to 40 feet in diameter with 5-foot walls made of tree trunks and four central columns 14 feet high supporting rafters carrying branches.”

 Rapoport goes on to comment on resistance to lateral forces, such as wind or earthquakes, that requires either rigidity or bracing.